Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

 * <a id="portal-root-directory"></a>**Spoke Portal Root Directory, Hub Portal Root Directory:** A directory on a cluster that uses a portion of its file system for the _hub portal_ or _spoke portal_.

   According to the file system permissions that a hub portal might impose, you can access a spoke portal root directory by using NFSv3, SMB, or the Qumulo REST API.
+Qumulo Core 7.4.3 (and higher) supports NFSv4.1.

 ### Portals
 * <a id="spoke-portal"></a>**Spoke Portal:** An interface point on a Qumulo cluster that accesses a portion of the file system on another cluster (which has a _hub portal)_. {{site.gns.dirOnCluster}} spoke portal. {{site.gns.spokePortalInitiates}}